European Champions Managers History

-The European Championships is the biggest festival of football in Europe as it brings together the 16 best teams in the continent who battle it out for the chance to win one of the biggest prizes in football.
-The tournament was first played over 50 years ago in 1960 and we are currently awaiting the eagerly anticipated Euro 2012 Betting, which takes place in Poland and Ukraine.
+The European Championships is the biggest festival of football in Europe as it brings together the 24 best teams in the continent, who battle it out for the chance to win one of the biggest prizes in football.
+The tournament was first played over 50 years ago in 1960 and we are currently awaiting the eagerly anticipated Euro 2016, which takes place in France between 10 June & 10 July 2016.

 Not only have there been a number of famous teams to have won the European Championships, including Holland in 1998 and Spain in 2010, but many big profile managers have also got their hands on the trophy.
 Being in charge of a national team is a very tough job.
 Not only are you under overwhelming pressure but you have to deal with huge levels of expectation.
 It takes a certain type of manager to experience success internationally due to the limited amount of time you get to spend with players.
 However, the rewards are great as you have the adoration and respect of a whole country if you can lead a nation to glory at a major tournament.